jokergoo/circlize/README.md

     install.packages("circlize")

-Together with the package there are four vignettes which provide detailed description and examples.
+Together with the package there are several vignettes which provide detailed description and examples.

 ## the Perl module

 There is also a Perl module `R::Comment2Man` to convert comments to documentary files.

-Comments are marked as the Markdown-style and it looks more clear than that under the `Roxygen` package (personal point of view).
+Comments are marked as the Markdown-style.

 It still has a lot of bugs, but it at least works.